heloineto/svelte-starter/README.md

 6. Add Husky and lint-staged

-7. Add vscode eslint on save and recommended extensions
+7. Add vscode eslint on save and recommended extensions (`.vscode/extensions.json`)

+8. Add vscode eslint on settings (`.vscode/settings.json`)

-8. Add automatic tailwind class sorting with prettier.
+9. Add automatic tailwind class sorting with prettier.
 [Instructions here](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier)

-9. Add `*.html` to `.eslintignore`, since the parser `@typescript-eslint/parser` does not support it.
+10. Add `*.html` to `.eslintignore`, since the parser `@typescript-eslint/parser` does not support it.
     This might be the best solution for simple use cases, where theres only one `app.html` and `.html` files aren't used often.

+11. Edit configuration files:

+- Remove `.eslintignore` and put its contents on `.eslintrc.cjs` [ignorePatterns](https://eslint.org/docs/latest/user-guide/configuring/ignoring-code) to make it more concise

+- Change `.prettierrc` to `.prettierrc.cjs` for more consistency between configuration files

+-